FailAcademy/learning/wdp-toronto/_projects/project-06.md

 ---
 layout: project
-title: Project 6 - GitHub Portfolio
+title: Project 6 - N/A
-due: Tuesday, September 3rd (beginning of class)
+due: N/A
 ---

 For Project 6, you'll be getting your GitHub portfolio into tip-top shape.